Home / Diatoms

 General Biology:

-Diatoms live in glass houses (frustules), and are often dominant both in the oceans and estuaries (along with dinoflagellates) and in freshwater lakes and streams.
+Diatoms live in glass houses (silica frustules), and are often dominant both in the oceans and estuaries (along with dinoflagellates) and in freshwater lakes and streams.
 On a global scale they have been estimated to produce ~ 50% of all photosynthesis.
 In freshwater the availability of dissolved silica is a major determinant of diatom abundance.
 Large pulses of diatoms in the vernal period of temperate lakes usually deplete silica concentration ending the pulse.
 Lund et al. (1963) found the growth-limiting concentration to be 0.5 mg L-1 for Asterionella formosa in Lake Windermere, English Lake District.
 Autumnal mixing (equivalent to upwelling of silica-rich hypolimnetic water) supports a second annual pulse of diatoms.

 With each cell division, one daughter cell is slightly smaller than the parent cell, while the other daughter cell remains the same size.
 This is the result of the hypotheca valve lying within the epitheca valve, and upon division the hypotheca becomes the epitheca of the daughter cell, thus repeating the reduction in frustule size on each new division.
 Induction of gametes occurs when, after diminishing in size after several asexual divisions, a diatom cell reaches a minimum size, usually 45 to 55% (but in some species 30 to 75%) of their maximum size.
 (Edlund and Stoermer 1997).